scipy/scipy/doc/source/tutorial/stats.rst

 In this tutorial we discuss many, but certainly not all, features of ``scipy.stats``.
 The intention here is to provide a user with a working knowledge of this package.
-We refer to the `reference manual
+We refer to the reference manual for further details:

-</doc/scipy/reference/stats.html>`_ for further
-details.
+* :ref:`stats-ref-manual`

 Note: This documentation is work in progress.